Analytical Solutions of Open String Field Theory: Outlook

 \section{Outlook}

 The advance in our understanding of string field theory described in this work has the potential of turning string field theory to a practical framework for (non-perturbative) string theory research.
-Obviously there is still more work to be done to that end.
+Obviously there is still more work to be done.
 Let us mention some of the relevant issues.

-The most obvious missing ingredient is the construction of analytical solutions describing lump solutions, i.e., lower dimensional D-branes, around the tachyon vacuum solution\footnote{There are also other examples of string field theory solutions for which no analytical form is known.
+The most obvious missing ingredient\footnote{As already mentioned, \aTFV lump solutions were constructed in~\cite{Bonora:2010hi}.} is the construction of analytical solutions describing lump solutions, i.e., lower dimensional D-branes, around the tachyon vacuum solution\footnote{There are also other examples of string field theory solutions for which no analytical form is known.
 One such example is that of solutions representing cosmological tachyon models~\cite{Aref'eva:2003qu}.
 Another interesting example includes marginal deformations on the separated D-\= D pair~\cite{Bagchi:2008et}.}.
 This is desirable both in its own right as well as for addressing Sen's second conjecture that for now could not be proved.
 One potential complication with this construction is that it should refer to a specific BCFT, that of the lump, and is therefore not background independent.
 Background independence, translated into the description of solutions using general CFT methods only, played an important role in the constructions of analytical solutions.
 One may hope to look for general lump solutions using tools such as boundary changing operators as well as using explicit background/oscillator representations.